Soumyasri08/CS5103_LRD778_SoumyaSri/README.md

 In the Package Explorer (left-hand side of the window) select the project which you have created.

 step - 4
 Right-click on the src folder, select New > Class from the submenu.
-Provide the Class name as Count_words and click on Finish button.
+Provide the Class name as Count_Words and click on Finish button.

 step - 5
 Write the program and save it.